 Jeremy McCarter is a writer, director, and producer.
 He is the founder and executive producer of Make-Believe Association, a new nonprofit production company.

-Jeremy McCarter is the author of Young Radicals, a story of idealistic Americans fighting for their ideals, which will be published by Random House in June 2017.
+He is author of Young Radicals, a story of idealistic Americans fighting for their ideals, which The Wall Street Journal called "brilliant, even inspiring."

-He spent five years on the artistic staff of the Public Theater in New York, where he created and ran the Public Forum series of performances and conversations.
-It brought together America’s leading actors, activists, writers, scholars, musicians, and community leaders to explore the intersection of arts and society.
-Before joining the Public, he directed radio plays that opened for The Magnetic Fields on the band’s 2008 national tour.
+He spent five years on the artistic staff of the Public Theater in New York, where he created and ran the Public Forum series.
+These performances and conversations featured many of America's leading actors, writers, activists, and community leaders, exploring the intersection of arts and society.

 He has written about culture and politics for New York magazine, Newsweek, and The New York Times.
 He wrote the liner notes for the cast recording of the 2005 Broadway revival of Stephen Sondheim’s Company.

 He participated in the Obama Foundation Summit of civic leaders in 2017.

 He also served on the jury of the Pulitzer Prize for Drama.
 He directed radio plays that opened for The Magnetic Fields on one of the band’s national tours.

 He studied history at Harvard, and lives in Chicago.